jsharing/Microsoft-Studio-Recommendations/README.md

 #### Approaching Objective
 Uses Markdown cells to organize, but either uses only headers and does not provide any explanations or justifications, or uses only plaintext without any headers to segment out sections of the notebook

-> Headers in Markdown are delineated with one or more `#`s at the start of the line.
-You should have a mixture of headers and plaintext (text where the line does not start with `#`)

-#### Does Not Meet Objective
-Does not submit a notebook, or does not use Markdown cells at all to organize the notebook

 ### Data Manipulation and Analysis with `pandas`

-`pandas` is a very popular data manipulation library, with over 2 million downloads on Anaconda (`conda install pandas`) and over 19 million downloads on PyPI (`pip install pandas`) at the time of this writing.
-In our own internal data, we see that the overwhelming majority of Flatiron School DS grads use `pandas` on the job in some capacity.

 Unlike in base Python, where the Zen of Python says "There should be one-- and preferably only one --obvious way to do it", there is often more than one valid way to do something in `pandas`.
 However there are still more efficient and less efficient ways to use it.
 Specifically, the best `pandas` code is *performant* and *idiomatic*.